• Skip to primary navigation

 Prepare Parts:

-• Put the IR sender LED1 and receiver PD1 in front of unit and face down keep 10mm space between them.
+• First, put the IR sender LED1 and receiver PD1 in front of unit and face down keep 10mm space between them.

-• Fix solenoid with rubber pipe and be sure solenoid can press the pipe properly.
+• Then fix solenoid with rubber pipe and be sure solenoid can press the pipe properly.

 Make the Circuit: